bccbass/T3A1/BenjaminCampbell_T3A1.md

 ## Q1: Provide an overview and description of a standard source control process for a large project
 Source control is one of the most integral parts of developing a large software project.
-It provides tools and protocols to modularly work on different sections of a code base without disturbing a working branch, only integrating changes when certain criteria are met and approved.
+It can provide tools and protocols to modularly work on different sections of a code base without disturbing a working branch, only integrating changes when certain criteria are met and approved.
 When beginning a large project a central repository is established with the projects source code, assets, documentation and other related files.
 Depending on the projects size and workflow an individual developer will either clone or fork the required repository to begin development.
 A branching strategy is employed to determine how a developer will work on their tasks atomically, so as not to disturb the working production code base.
 A typical feature branch flow involves a developer creating a new, descriptively named, feature branch: this allows for code back-up and collaboration without disturbing the main branch.
 The developer will work on their feature, hot fix or other code, going through the standard stage, commit, push cycles until complete.
 At this stage a pull request for the branch is submitted and will be reviewed by team mates, commented on and either approved or have revisions requested.
 Once the pull request is approved the developers branch will be merged into the main branch, with merge conflicts being addressed if necessary.
 After successful merge the feature branch will be deleted to keep the repository well organized and performant.
 One current development paradigm is to use continuous integration and continuous deployment (CI/CD) practices to continually build, test and deploy code changes.
 Many times large projects will implement a 'prod' or 'production' repository branch to silo the production code base.
 CI/CD depends on a robust automated testing framework to ensure only quality code will be integrated into the production branch.
 This allows for more immediate integration of features and fixes into a deployment, keeping the project continually evolving and able to adapt quickly to changing needs.
 Large projects also depend on well written and properly maintained documentation to track features and details of its codebase.
 This documentation will also often document production protocols such as branching strategies, code and style guidelines, project workflows and any other information pertinent to the projects production practices.
 This documentation becomes invaluable when onboarding new developers to the project, saving time and providing a reference for the projects source control protocol and workflow.